FAA issues "safety call to action" after several near-disasters

 - In January, a Delta 737 aborted its takeoff roll at New York's John F. Kennedy International Airport after an American Airlines 777 errantly crossed onto the runway ahead of it.

-- And in December, a United Airlines 777 entered a nearly 8,600 foot-per-minute dive shortly after takeoff from Maui's Kahului Airport, the Air Current recently revealed.
+- And in December, a United Airlines 777 entered a nearly 8,600-feet-per-minute dive shortly after takeoff from Maui's Kahului Airport, the Air Current recently revealed.
 The pilots recovered and continued the trip after coming within 800 feet of the Pacific Ocean.

 What they're saying: "We are experiencing the safest period in aviation history, but we do not take that for granted," Nolen said Wednesday during Congressional testimony about last month's failure of a system that sends pilots key safety alerts.